ValidAQ/UnityDebugConverter/README.md

 You must provide either `--unity_path` OR both `--unity_hub_path` and `--unity_version`.
 You cannot use both options together.

-## How It Works
+## How it works

 The script automates the conversion process through these steps:

-1. Path Validation: Verifies that Unity Hub installation and game paths exist
+1. Verifies that Unity Hub installation and game paths exist
-2. Game Detection: Automatically finds the game executable and data directory (with interactive selection if multiple executables found)
+2. Automatically finds the game executable and data directory (with interactive selection if multiple executables found)
-3. File Detection: Locates debug build files in Unity installation variations:
+3. Locates debug build files in Unity installation variations:
-   - `WindowsPlayer.exe` → will be renamed to `GameName.exe`
+   - `WindowsPlayer.exe` -> will be renamed to `GameName.exe`
-   - `UnityPlayer.dll` → copied as-is
+   - `UnityPlayer.dll` -> copied as-is
-   - `WinPixEventRuntime.dll` → copied if present (some Unity versions)
+   - `WinPixEventRuntime.dll` -> copied if present (some Unity versions)
-   - `player_win.exe` → for older Unity versions
+   - `player_win.exe` -> for older Unity versions, used instead of `WindowsPlayer.exe`
-4. File Copying: Copies debug files to game directory with proper naming (overwrites existing files)
+4. Copies debug files to game directory with proper naming (overwrites existing files)
-5. Configuration: Creates `boot.config` file with script debugging enabled
+5. Creates `boot.config` file with script debugging enabled

-## File Locations
+## File locations

 The script searches for debug files in these Unity variations (in order):
 1. `{unity_path}/Editor/Data/PlaybackEngines/windowsstandalonesupport/Variations/win64_player_development_mono/`